Wonder Girl: Diana

-A teen-aged Princess Diana of the Amazons first appeared in a backstory in Wonder Woman #23 (May/June 1947), written by William Moulton Marston and designed by H.G.
+A seven-year-old Princess Diana of the Amazons first appeared in a backstory in Wonder Woman #23 (May/June 1947), written by William Moulton Marston and designed by H.G.
 Peter.

-Wonder Girl first appeared in The Secret Origin of Wonder Woman, written and edited by Robert Kanigher, in Wonder Woman #105 (April 1959).
+A teen-aged Diana, dubbed Wonder Girl, subsequently appeared in "The Secret Origin of Wonder Woman", written and edited by Robert Kanigher, in Wonder Woman #105 (April 1959).
 In this revised Silver Age origin, it is established that Diana had in fact not been created from clay, but had been born before the Amazons settled on Paradise Island.
-Following this issue were several Wonder Girl adventures, and years later an additional character, Wonder Tot—Wonder Woman as a toddler—was also featured.
+In issue #107 (July 1959), the story "Wonder Woman Amazon Teen-Ager!" illustrates how Wonder Girl wins her costume.
+Several Wonder Girl adventures followed, and years later an additional character, Wonder Tot—Wonder Woman as a toddler—was also featured.
 Kanigher restored the character's made-from-clay origin in 1966.

 From Wonder Woman #124 (August 1961) onward, Wonder Woman, Wonder Girl, and Wonder Tot frequently appeared together in stories that were labeled "impossible tales", presented as films made by Wonder Woman's mother, Queen Hippolyta, who had the power to splice together films of herself and Diana at different ages.
 The characters of Wonder Girl and Wonder Woman then began to diverge, as Bob Haney wrote Wonder Girl stories that took place in the same time period as those of Wonder Woman.

 The last significant appearance of Wonder Woman as a child Wonder Girl was in November 1965.
 In the tongue-in-cheek Wonder Woman #158, Kanigher broke the fourth wall by having Wonder Girl and the rest of the supporting cast he had created (Wonder Tot, the Glop, Bird-Boy, Mer-Boy, Birdman, and Manno) come to the office of a "certain" editor.
 Protested by fans for ruining the character, Kanigher tells Wonder Girl that he does love her, along with all of his other daughters, such as Black Canary, Star Sapphire, and Harlequin.
 With mounting pressure, Kanigher has no choice but to declare her retconned.
 Wonder Girl stoically accepts her fate as she and the others turn into drawings on Kanigher's desk.
 Soon after, Wonder Woman enters and is shocked to see her younger self "killed".

 Regardless, Diana as a child Wonder Girl was never completely rejected.
 Reprints of Wonder Girl stories were occasionally included in the comic book.
 In issue #200, Wonder Woman, in her Diana Prince identity, is shown walking past children at play whereon she flashes back to when she was a fourteen-year-old Wonder Girl with a crush on Mer-Boy.